ethereum/EIPs/EIPS/eip-1.md

 Editors, when appointed, must choose the [EIP categories](#eip-types) that they have expertise in.
 In addition to these categories, two new editor categories are added:
 - `Syntax` - for editors with expertise in correcting language syntax in proposals and natural language semantics.
-- `Editor Review` - editors in this category can be assigned to review new editor applications, requests for an editor's removal, requests for changing an editor's categories, or any other request that brings changes to the editors' composition.
+- `Editor Manager` - editors in this category can be assigned to review new editor applications, requests for an editor's removal, requests for changing an editor's categories, or any other request that brings changes to the editors' composition.

 Editors can choose one or more categories, as long as they fit the requirements for each category.
 This means they can be assigned to any EIP from that category and become responsible for the review process of that EIP.
 Editors are free to provide feedback (PR reviews, comments) to EIPs in any other categories, but they cannot become `assigned` editors for EIPs outside their chosen categories.